Improving the Convergence of Private Shuffled Gradient Methods with Public Data: Generalized Shuffled Gradient Framework

 \subsection{Dissimilarity Measure}

-Next, we measure the dissimilarity between the target objective function $G(\rvx;\gD)$ (\ref{eq:main_problem}) and the surrogate objective function $G(\rvx; \gD^{(s)} \cup \gP^{(s)})$ in epoch $s\in [K]$ (\ref{eq:surrogate_objective}), based on the smoothness and the Lipschitzness of the objective difference $H^{(s)}(\rvx)$ defined in (\ref{eq:def_H}).

-It follows from Assumptions \ref{ass:smoothness} and \ref{ass:lipschitzness} that $H^{(s)}$ is $(L + L^*)$-smooth, and $(G + G^*)$-Lipschitz continuous.
+Next, we measure the dissimilarity between the target objective function $G(\rvx;\gD)$ (\ref{eq:main_problem}) and the surrogate objective function $G(\rvx; \gD^{(k)} \cup \gP^{(k)})$ in epoch $k \in [K]$ (\ref{eq:surrogate_objective}), based on the smoothness and the Lipschitzness of the objective difference $H^{(k)}(\rvx)$ defined in (\ref{eq:def_H}).
+It follows from Assumptions \ref{ass:smoothness} and \ref{ass:lipschitzness} that $H^{(k)}$ is $(L + L^*)$-smooth, and $(G + G^*)$-Lipschitz continuous.
 However, these constants can be too large, leading to loose convergence bounds.
-For example, when the dataset used in every epoch is exactly the same as the training dataset $\gD$, i.e., $n_d^{(s)} = n, \gP^{(s)} = \emptyset$, $\forall s\in [K]$, then $H^{(s)} \equiv 0$.
-In this case, the smoothness and the Lipschitzness parameters of $H^{(s)}$ are both $0$.
-Therefore, for sharper analysis, we explicitly model the smoothness and Lipschitzness of $H^{(s)}$.
+For example, when the dataset used in every epoch is exactly the same as the training dataset $\gD$, i.e., $n_d^{(k)} = n, \gP^{(k)} = \emptyset$, $\forall k\in [K]$, then $H^{(k)} \equiv 0$.
+In this case, the smoothness and the Lipschitzness parameters of $H^{(k)}$ are both $0$.
+Therefore, for sharper analysis, we explicitly model the smoothness and Lipschitzness of $H^{(k)}$.